rustamlatypov/triangle-puzzle/README.md

 The player can check the validity of the current solution by pressing `Check solution`, generate a new game by pressing `New Game` and ask for the correct solution by pressing `Solve`.

 No valid solution is held in the memory of the program.
-Instead, every time a player asks for a solution the program solves the board by employing a depth-first dynamic algorithm.
-Due to the nature of game there may be more than one correct solution, and the algorithm displays the first one it encounters.
+Instead, every time a player asks for a solution, the program solves the board by employing a depth-first dynamic algorithm.
+Due to the nature of the game there may be more than one correct solution, and the algorithm displays the first one it encounters.

 ## Running